spatialos/online-services/docs/content/services-packages/analytics-pipeline/deploy.md

 cloud_storage_location = "EU"
 ```

-0. Navigate into `/services/terraform/modules.tf` and comment out all sections except for Analytics.
+0. Open `/services/terraform/modules.tf` and comment out all sections except for Analytics.
 This means only the required infrastructure for Analytics is provisioned.

 0. Run `terraform init`, followed by `terraform apply`.
 Submit `yes` when prompted.

-<%(#Expandable title="Ran into errors with Terraform?")%>>If you ran into any errors while applying your Terraform files, first try waiting a few minutes and re-running `terraform apply` followed by `yes` when prompted.<br/><br/>If this does not solve your issue(s), inspect the printed error logs to remediate.<%(/Expandable)%>
+<%(#Expandable title="Errors with Terraform?")%>>If you ran into any errors while applying your Terraform files, first try waiting a few minutes and re-running `terraform apply` followed by `yes` when prompted.<br/><br/>
+If this does not solve your issue(s), inspect the printed error logs to resolve.
+<%(/Expandable)%>

 ## Step 2 - Build your service image